justlark/notwithout.help/docs/security-whitepaper.md

 ## Overview

-Not Without Help is an app that allows users, called **Organizers** to create encrypted web forms, collecting **Submissions** from others. **Submissions** are encrypted client-side such that they cannot be read by the server.
+Not Without Help is an app that allows users, called **Organizers**, to create encrypted web forms, collecting **Submissions** from others. **Submissions** are encrypted client-side such that they cannot be read by the server.